AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 | DELETE        | Delete           | URL parameters     |
 +---------------+------------------+--------------------+

-The constructor for our QiClient class sets up the HttpClientHandler to prevent auto redirection as will be expained in the next section.
-It also takes the base URL (i.e., protocol plus server and port number) and ensures it ends with a forward slash to make our job easier when it comes time to compose the URL for a specific REST call.
-Finally, the constructor establishes a thirty second timeout and indicates that the client accepts JSON format responses:
+The constructor for the QiClient class configures the HttpClientHandler to prevent auto redirection (which will be expained in the next section.)
+It also takes the base URL (that is, the protocol plus the server and port number) and ensures that it ends with a forward slash to make it easier to compose the URL for a specific REST call.
+Finally, the constructor establishes a thirty-second timeout and indicates that the client accepts JSON format responses:

 .. code:: c#